-We currently have a Google Chromebook 1:1 initiative in Grades 3-10, where the Chromebooks in Grades 3-5 are 1:1 in school and the Chromebooks in Grades 6-10 are 1:1 in school and at home.
-We plan to expand our 1:1 Google Chromebook program to Grades 11-12 during the 2016-17 and 2017-18 school years.
+We currently have a Google Chromebook 1:1 initiative in Grades 3-11, where the Chromebooks in Grades 3-5 are 1:1 in school and the Chromebooks in Grades 6-11 are 1:1 in school and at home.
+We plan to expand our 1:1 Google Chromebook program to Grade 12 in the 2017-18 school year.
 Prior to Google Chromebook deployments, each of our school building's wireless networks were upgraded to ensure that our teachers and students can use these devices to support teaching and learning.
-As of February 2016, our wireless network adequately supports the 2,266 Google Chromebooks and other mobile learning devices across the district.
+As of April 2017, our wireless network supports the 2,915 Google Chromebooks and other mobile learning devices across the district.

 - In our three elementary schools, wireless-N access points were installed in December 2012 and additional access points were added in March 2014 to facilitate Google Chromebook usage. - At John F. Kennedy Middle School, wireless capability was established in July 2008.
 In July 2013, the entire building was upgraded to wireless-N access points.
-There are now access points in every classroom, gymnasium, cafeteria, auditorium, and faculty work spaces. - At Bethpage High School, wireless capability was established in 2007.
+There are now access points in every classroom, gymnasium, cafeteria, auditorium, and faculty work spaces.
+We plan to refresh these access points to wireless-ac Wave 2 access points using a portion of our Smart Schools Bond Act allocation. - At Bethpage High School, wireless capability was established in 2007.
 In 2014, wireless-AC access points were installed prior to the first wave of the 1:1 Google Chromebook usage for Grade 9 students.
 There are now access points in every classroom, cafeteria, and most office spaces.
 In 2013, Bethpage Schools joined the Nassau BOCES Bo-TIE network to obtain Internet Access from Lightower.
-Bo-TIE has redundancy and burstability built in to allow subscriber school districts to request additional bandwidth from Nassau BOCES, as necessary.
-More information about Bo-TIE can be found at www.nassauboces.org/Page/4673.

-6. As indicated on Page 5 of the guidance, the Office of Facilities Planning will have to conduct a preliminary review of all capital projects, including connectivity projects.
+Bo-TIE has redundancy and burstability built in to allow subscriber school districts to request additional bandwidth from Nassau BOCES, as necessary. - 6.
+As indicated on Page 5 of the guidance, the Office of Facilities Planning will have to conduct a preliminary review of all capital projects, including connectivity projects.